 “I’m working at the Cystic Fibrosis Trust now, but I keep up to date with what’s happening with MND research through twitter and by subscribing to the blog.
 People with CF have different challenges to those with MND, however, there are effective drugs that are finally available for them.
 My hope is that one day soon a people living with MND will have access much more effective drugs too.
 I hope the MND research blog continues to go from strength to strength.”

 Due to the COVID-19 outbreak, many fundraising activities are being rescheduled or cancelled.
-But MND research carries on and requires funding… there are ways in which you can help fund research from home whilst you’re social distancing – from ‘Virtual bakeit!’ to ‘Climb Mount Stairdon’ (please check out the fundraising webpage for more ideas).
+But MND research carries on and still requires funding… If you can and would like to help support the researchers hunting for a cure for MND, why not become a Cure Finder?
+For a monthly donation, you can get a behind-the-scenes look into and exclusive updates from the front line of MND research.
+There are also ways in which you can help support people with MND whilst you’re social distancing at home – from ‘Virtual bakeit!’ to ‘Climb Mount Stairdon’ (please check out the Association’s fundraising webpage for more ideas).

 Finally, we’d like to thank you for reading and supporting the MND Research blog over the years.
 We remain hopeful of finding the breakthroughs required in the fight against MND and look forward to communicating these to you.
 In the meantime, please donate if you can and watch this space as we’re currently looking into introducing some new features to improve your experience of reading our blog.
 If you have any suggestions of how we could do this, please do leave a comment or get in touch by emailing us.

 We hope you and your loved ones stay safe.